NotNANtoN/AuViMi/README.md

 https://user-images.githubusercontent.com/19983153/110971466-38044a80-835b-11eb-884f-5d52dbd5d06d.mp4

-At the moment, we only support the combination of the webcam pictures with a single sentence read from the CLI.
+At the moment, we only support reading in the webcam pictures and we support the combination of the webcam pictures with a single sentence read from the CLI.

 ## Usage